Facebook Pixel 11 Tips for Tack-Sharp Handheld Photography

 Handheld photography tips

+Start by bending your knees slightly, which will give you a more stable base.
 Your arms and hands play a crucial role, too.
-Keep your elbows tucked into your sides.
-This provides added support and further reduces camera shake.
-Then, get a good grip on your camera.
+Keep your elbows tucked into your sides for added support, then get a good grip on your camera.
 Your right hand should firmly grasp the body, and your left should cup the lens.

 3. Photograph using your camera’s viewfinder

-The digital screen on the back of your camera might feel comfortable, especially if you’re transitioning from smartphone photography.
-The downside?
 Holding your camera at arm’s length compromises stability.
 The further your camera is from your core, the harder it is to keep it steady.

 4. Stabilize your body against an object